ThoughtWorksInc/ml-cd-starter-kit/README.md

   - windows: `choco install kubernetes-helm`
   - Other OS: see https://github.com/helm/helm#install

-## Getting started

-For the impatient impatient, you can skip ahead to the [quick start guide](./quick_start.md).
-Otherwise you can follow this README and find more details about which commands to run and what the commands are doing.

 ### Create and configure k8s cluster (using Google Cloud Platform)

 Note: For instructions on how to run this locally on minikube instead, see [minikube.md](./docs/minikube.md)